2025 Summer Deaflympics: Development

 Once Tokyo was announced as the host city for the 2025 Summer Deaflympics, the Tokyo Metropolitan Government generated robust promotional campaigns to publicize awareness about the Deaflympics.
 The awareness initiatives included providing special informational booths at sporting events.
 Because Tokyo had been earmarked to host both the 2025 Summer Deaflympics and the 2025 World Athletics Championships, the Tokyo Metropolitan Government focused on promoting Tokyo as an inclusive city under the motto, "with anyone, anytime, anywhere."
 The TMG also installed transparent translation screens at subway train stations across Tokyo, to guide foreign tourists when they arrived at transit stations, with the 2025 Deaflympics on the agenda of TMG's action plans.
 Informational pamphlets raising awareness about the Deaflympics were also distributed to various elementary schools in Tokyo.

 After consideration of information collected during a 2021 survey conducted by the Tokyo-based Nippon Foundation Parasports Support Center, the Tokyo Metropolitan Government undertook initiatives to promote awareness about Deaflympics The 2021 survey results indicated a deep lack of knowledge by the public about sport competitions for the world's deaf communities.
 The survey reported that a mere 16.3% of respondents had been aware of the Deaflympics.
-This was in stark contrast to the higher awareness and tremendous response, that was revealed in a survey about the Paralympics.
+This was in stark contrast to the higher awareness and tremendous response, that was revealed in a survey about the Paralympic Games.

 In November 2023, the Tokyo Metropolitan Government officially declared open the 'Miru Café' as part of a key initiative in the lead-up to the 2025 Summer Deaflympics.
 This café has been established to operate on a temporary basis, until the conclusion of the Deaflympics.
 Former Japanese Olympic marathon runner Akemi Masuda was appointed as an advisor to the preparation office for the Tokyo Deaflympics.
 In January 2025, sources reported that the athletic equipment company Asics had announced a strategic collaboration with the organizers of the Summer Deaflympics as its Total Support Member.